 LLM referees

 An LLM-driven referee — a model that reads the game and decides what happens next — is a first-class consumer of osrlib, not an afterthought.
 The engine's shape is already the agent loop's shape: typed commands in, typed events out, a full-knowledge view to observe, and a deterministic core that makes every run reproducible.
-The pieces such an agent needs all ship today; a complete example agent is on the roadmap.
+Everything such an agent would consume ships today: the schemas, the referee surface, the authored-content story, and the determinism guarantee.
 This page assembles the pieces: the complete program at the end runs as written, and every fragment along the way is an excerpt of it.

 The schemas are the tool definitions